HomeLatest NewsGovernancePM Modi inducts 36 new faces, elevates 7 MoS and drops 12 ministers from his cabinet

 Advertisement

-Pankaj Chaudhary, the MP from Maharajganj, alliance partner Apna Dal’s leader Anupriya Patel, MP Satya Pal Singh Baghel, Jalaun MP Bhanu Pratap Singh Verma, Mohanlalganj MP Kaushal Kishore, and state BJP Vice President B.L.
+Pankaj Chaudhary, the MP from Maharajganj, alliance partner Apna Dal’s leader Anupriya Patel, Agra MP Satya Pal Singh Baghel, Jalaun MP Bhanu Pratap Singh Verma, Mohanlalganj MP Kaushal Kishore, and state BJP B.L.
 Verma are among the new faces inducted into the Union cabinet from Uttar Pradesh, which goes to the polls next year.

 Rajya Sabha MP Rajeev Chandrasekhar and BJP Vice President Shobha Karandlaje were appointed as ministers from Karnataka, as were Chitradurga MP A. Narayanswamy and Bidar MP Bhagwanth Khuba.